 Understanding the PAVE Act: How Penicillin Allergy Testing Improves Patient Care

-Did you know that about 10% of Americans are labeled as allergic to penicillin, but fewer than 1% are truly allergic?
+Did you know that about 10% of Americans have an allergy to penicillin, but fewer than 1% are truly allergic?
 This significant gap presents a challenge for healthcare providers when it comes to prescribing the most effective antibiotics for patients.

 The good news is that recently Congressman Larry Bucshon, MD (R-IN) introduced the Penicillin Allergy Verification and Evaluation Act (PAVE Act) to Congress with bi-partisan support.
 The PAVE ACT would make penicillin allergy evaluation a part of the initial preventive physical examination under the Medicare program.